 David Woods, FAICP

-David Woods, PhD, FAICP, PP is the US Manager of Planning and brings over 25 years of exemplary leadership experience as a public servant, non-profit organisation leader, and consultant in private practise in New York, New Jersey, Connecticut, Florida, Washington, and other parts of the country.
+David Woods, PhD, FAICP, PP is the Manager of Planning and brings over 40 years of exemplary leadership experience as a public servant, non-profit organisation leader, and consultant in private practise in New York, New Jersey, Connecticut, Florida, Washington, and other parts of the country.
 His academic background includes advanced degrees in urban planning, urban sociology, and public administration.
 In addition, David has been elected to the College of Fellows for the American Institute of Certified Planners (FAICP), the highest honour the American Planning Association gives to planners “in recognition of exemplary leadership, high standards, outstanding achievements, and distinguished contributions of the art and science of planning.”
 Throughout his career, David has focused on providing intelligent and responsive leadership that affects sustainable change, effectively managing fellow professionals through training and results-driven benchmarks, and building coalitions with stakeholders.
 He has developed sustainable, livable cities by working successfully with engineers, architects, and builders to complete projects on time and on budget.

 Robert Collins, AICP is a Principal Planner with extensive experience working in many facets of a public planning department including managing and reviewing current planning projects, land development, permit and zoning review, developing and administering comprehensive plans and amendments, and managing and coordinating multifaceted community revitalisation and conservation plans and projects.
 He is experienced in land development, site plan and zoning review, community outreach, citizen interaction, coordination and mediation, and physical improvement project implementation and management.
 Robert is also a skilled presenter, communicator, and facilitator of public meetings as well as community participatory workshops and multidisciplinary teams.
 He is involved in professional planning work that promotes community needs, implements change, and builds healthy, vibrant communities.

-Elizabeth Esposito, AICP is a nationally certified planner with expertise in community development, land use assessments, socioeconomic analyses, data visualisation, public outreach, and Geographic Information Systems (GIS).
+Elizabeth Esposito, AICP is a nationally certified senior planner with expertise in community development, land use assessments, socioeconomic analyses, data visualization, public outreach, and Geographic Information Systems (GIS).
 With experience in both the public and private sector, her work combines technical proficiency with necessary community engagement skills to inform and build consensus with local, regional, and state stakeholders.
 Liz has extensive experience using GIS on a wide range of community, environmental, and transportation planning projects.